 Flooding possible.
 Be prepared.

-Groundwater levels in the Cranborne Chase area are slowly falling, but remain over the flood alert thresholds.
+Groundwater levels in the Cranborne Chase area are slowly receding, but remain over the flood alert thresholds.
 Flooding of fields and roads is still possible.
-Areas most at risk include the Iwerne and the Pimperne Brook areas.
-Levels are expected to continue to drop, but could react again to further rainfall.
-The start of this week sees brighter and drier weather, but further rainfall is forecast from Wednesday, which could see levels rise again.
+Groundwater levels remain responsive to rainfall.
 Where groundwater is near the surface, intense rainfall will lead to surface water flooding.
 We are closely monitoring the situation.
 Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed .
-This message will be updated by 11:00AM on 23 February 2026 or as the situation changes.
+This message will be updated by 11:00AM on 23rd March 2026 or as the situation changes.

 Information supplied by the Environment Agency